Will Benson Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Will Benson (.364 batting average in his past 10 games), take on starter Corbin Burnes and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+Will Benson -- batting .333 with three doubles, a triple, three walks and three RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the mound, on July 8 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Nationals.
+He had a hitless showing in his last game (0-for-1) against the Brewers.

 Will Benson Game Info & Props vs. the Brewers